 Find out what's going on this week.
 Here's our calendar of all Independent Arts' regular community sessions

-Join us for the launch of our latest book at Strings Bar and Venue in Newport at 7pm on Thursday 21st September 2017.
-Spoken word performances by the authors.
-Free entry.
+Our young writers group, The Anon Writers, launched their latest book at Strings Bar and Venue in Newport on Thursday 21st September 2017.
+A packed house enjoyed spoken word performances by the authors, and the books sold out!

 Children aged 7– 11 joined in our creative writing challenge at libraries around the island during June and July 2017.